PADS-UPC/RL-align/README.md

 There are two scripts you can use to evaluate the alignments:
    * The script ``eval-relax.sh`` will evaluate results of relaxation labelling aligner
-   * The script ``eval-prom.sh`` will evaluate results of aligners in ProM environment, when saved as CSV.

 E.g.
 ```